SupaxInc/data-structure-and-algorithms/README.md

 ## 25 - Reverse Nodes in K-group

-**Intuition:** Reverse nodes in a singly linked list in groups of k, meaning you should reverse the first k nodes, then the next k nodes, and so on, with any remaining nodes at the end that don't make up a full group left as they are.
+**Intuition:** Reverse nodes in a singly linked list in groups of k, meaning you should reverse the first k nodes, then the next k nodes, and so on, with any remaining nodes at the end that don't make up a full group left as they are. (remember it is **k at a time** meaning its not just first k but **every k**)

 - Solutions